We've rebranded! Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

 • Grabbing shopper attention.

-We pulled together these trusty tactics you can use to boost the frequency and value of impulse purchases in your retail store.
+We pulled together these trusty tactics you can use to boost the frequency and value of cross-sells in your retail store.

 Choose lower priced items